lennon101/lennon101.github.io/content/posts/my-first-post.md

 +++
-title = 'Hi Jakob'
+title = 'My first blog post'
 date = 2024-05-02T10:06:07+10:00
 draft = false
 +++

-# This is heading 1
+# Hi Jakob
-hey there, this is some text
+hey there, this is some text.
+The below is all written in markdown.

+## Section 1
-## this is a heading 2
+## Section 2
+## Section 3: some python code

 ```python
 # this is some python code